caleb-allen/VimBindings.jl/README.md

 # Intro

-VimBindings is a Julia package which brings vim keybindings and modal editing to the Julia REPL.
+VimBindings is a Julia package which brings some vim keybindings to the Julia REPL.

-VimBindings is early in development and is not ready for real-world use.
+VimBindings is early in development and is not yet recommended for daily use.
+For the brave, feel free to give it a try!

-I believe Julia makes a great candidate for a vim implementation, and for interactive applications in general, and this is an exercise for me in software development in Julia.

 # Features
 - [x] Normal mode
 - [x] Basic navigation (`h`, `j`, `k`, `l`,)
-- [x] Binding escape key from Julia REPL (see #8)
+- [x] Binding escape key from Julia REPL (see https://github.com/caleb-allen/VimBindings.jl/issues/8)
 - [x] Basic editing (e.g. `dw`, `cw`, `x`)
 - [ ] Less basic editing (e.g. `diw`, `cfx`)
-- [ ] History integration
+- [x] History integration (partial)
 - [ ] Visual mode
-- [x] Registers
+- [ ] Registers
 - [ ] Undo/Redo
 - [ ] Macros